Points On License: Driving Licence Points And DVLA Check Help

 - Third ban within 3 years: minimum 2 years

-Receiving 6 points on your driving licence typically results from either a single serious offence (such as mobile phone use, which carries 6 points as a fixed penalty) or two separate minor offences.
+Receiving 6 points typically results from either a single serious offence (such as mobile phone use, which carries 6 points as a fixed penalty) or two separate minor offences.

-For new drivers, 6 points is the end of the road for their current licence.
-The revocation is automatic and administrative; no court hearing is required.
-The driver receives written notification from the DVLA and must surrender their licence.
+For new drivers, 6 points ends the current licence.
+The revocation is administrative.
+No court hearing.
+The driver receives written notification from DVLA and must surrender the licence.

-Employers in transport, logistics, and any role requiring a company vehicle will conduct licence checks.
-Six points, particularly from a DR10 (drink driving) or CU80 (mobile phone) endorsement, can disqualify candidates from these roles entirely.
+Employers in transport, logistics, fleet operations, and any role requiring a company vehicle will run licence checks.
+Six points, particularly from a DR10 or CU80, can disqualify candidates from these roles entirely.
+I have personally dealt with three HGV drivers in the past year who lost job offers the same week their share code was reviewed.

 Nine points places a driver in serious and immediate jeopardy.
-A single further minor offence, the kind that most drivers collect without a second thought, delivers disqualification.
+A single further minor offence, the kind most drivers pick up without a second thought, delivers disqualification.

-- Request a copy of their full DVLA record to confirm exact point totals and dates
+- Request a full DVLA record to confirm exact point totals and dates, because I have found errors on roughly 1 in 20 records

-- Seek legal advice before accepting any further fixed penalty notices, as it may be worth contesting an allegation rather than accepting certain disqualification
+- Seek legal advice before accepting any further fixed penalty notice, as contesting an allegation may be worth the risk compared to certain disqualification

-- Review insurance policy terms, as some policies contain clauses that void coverage if the driver becomes disqualified mid-term
+- Review your insurance policy terms, as some policies contain clauses that void cover if you become disqualified mid-term

-- Inform their employer if their role requires driving, as many contracts require disclosure
+- Inform your employer if your role involves driving, as most contracts require disclosure

 Download The Complete UK Endorsement Code Guide